-*Please note for our Lake Forest classes that you can also sign up through the City of Lake Forest.
+*Please note for our Lake Forest classes that you must sign up through the City of Lake Forest.
 Classes are held at Pittsford Park, 21701 Pittsford Drive, 92630.
 Starting class dates subject to change due to factors such as weather.

 The nature of Lure Coursing allows the class structure to be more flexible than agility.
 With our classes, you can sign up anytime!
 Classes are sold in sets of five.
 Check the website before coming to class - in the event of a cancellation, we will post it at the top of the home page.
 Upon sign up, you can take lure coursing at your own pace through an issued class punch card.
+Any set of five classes started in 2014 must be completed by December 13, 2014.
 Whenever you come to class, your card is punched.
 When the card has been punched five times, you have completed a set of classes.
 It's that easy!

 As with any dog activity, Some dogs take to Lure Coursing more than others.
 So Intelligent Agility offers a free Lure Coursing run for those who have not yet tried it.
 That way you can see how your furry best friend reacts to chasing lures before committing to a set of classes.
 You can usually tell how a dog will react to lure coursing early on, unlike agility.
 As a side note, we often see dogs who struggle early in agility blossom as the class proceeds.